AstroMarius/marioleone.github.io/_projects/multiagenthft.md

 # ⚡ MultiAgentHFT

 **A multi-agent system for high-frequency trading.**
 Built with a hybrid **C++/Python architecture**, the platform integrates seamlessly with the **IBKR API** and **ClickHouse**, processing millions of market events per second with sub-millisecond latency.
----
-layout: page
-title: MultiAgentHFT
-permalink: /projects/multiagenthft/
----

-# ⚡ MultiAgentHFT

-**A multi-agent system for high-frequency trading.**
-Built with a hybrid **C++/Python architecture**, the platform integrates seamlessly with the **IBKR API** and **ClickHouse**, processing millions of market events per second with sub-millisecond latency.